- Public Works

 Did you know that Miami Township does not receive the bulk of your property taxes?
 Miami Township is the third largest recipient of property taxes at roughly 15% of your total tax bill.
-Once Township taxes are received, they are further divided by department according to the inside and outside millage levies.
-Miami Township Road & Bridge (Road Department) operates from a 2.320 Mill inside levy for its top funding source.
+Once township taxes are received, they are further divided by department according to the inside and outside millage levies.
+Miami Township Road & Bridge (Road Department) operates from a 2.320 mill inside levy for its top funding source.
 Inside levies do not typically expire and are not voted on by the general public.
-Below is a comparison of the current Road & Bridge Property Tax levies for all Townships in Montgomery County.
-Miami Township is in a tie for 2nd highest roadway mileage total and 7th out of the 9 Montgomery County Townships in total levy millage.
+Below is a comparison of the current Road & Bridge Property Tax levies for all townships in Montgomery County.
+Miami Township is in a tie for the second highest roadway mileage total and seventh out of the nine Montgomery County townships in total levy millage.

 Below is also a sample breakdown (Photo labeled K47: Miami Township West Carrollton CSD) of how property tax monies are divided for a parcel located in the West Carrollton City School District.
-For every $1.00 dollar collected from your property taxes each year, the Miami Township’s Road & Bridge Fund currently receives $.0182 or less than 2 cents.
+For every $1.00 collected from your property taxes each year, the Miami Township’s Road & Bridge Fund currently receives $.0182 or less than 2 cents.
 Properties located in other school districts (Miamisburg, Carlisle) within Miami Township have similar breakdowns.
 All Montgomery County property owners can view details on their property tax levy distribution by visiting the Montgomery County Auditor’s website.
-Click Here to begin a property search through the County web page.
+Click Here to begin a property search through the county web page.
 Once you have located your property through searching by address, owner name or parcel, click on the Levy Distribution tab on the left side of the page.
 A sample property’s levy distribution can be viewed Here.